Suhayl ibn Amr: Early Islam

 Suhayl was one of the elders of Mecca in the earliest days of Islam.
 He was among those tasked with feeding the pilgrims.

 He was one of the leaders who refused to protect Muhammad on his return from Ta'if in 620, saying, "Amir ibn Luayy do not give protection against the clans of Kaab," the latter being the majority of the Quraysh.

 In 622, the Quraysh heard that some pilgrims from Medina had met with Muhammad at Aqaba and pledged to fight them.
 Suhayl and some others pursued the Medinans and captured one of their leaders, Sa'd ibn Ubadah.
 They tied his hands to his neck with his own belt and dragged him by the hair back to Mecca, beating him as they went.
 Sa'd said that he expected Suhayl to treat him well, but Suhayl delivered "a violent blow in the face".
 However, when Sa'd called for help, the Quraysh realised he had allies in Mecca and they let him go.

 In 624, Suhayl and his son Abdullah set out with the Quraysh army to meet Abu Sufyan's caravan.
 When they reached Badr, where Muhammad's army was waiting, Abdullah deserted the Quraysh and joined the Muslim side for the Battle of Badr.
 Suhayl was among those captured and taken prisoner at the battle.
 Umar offered to knock out his two front teeth so that "his tongue will stick out and he will never be able to speak against you again;" but Muhammad would not allow it.
 Suhayl was brought to Medina with his hands roped to his neck.
-He was brought to the house of his former sister-in-law, Sawda, and some disbelievers who call themselves muslims made up false statements stating that Sawda said: "I could hardly contain myself when I saw Abu Yazid in this state and I said, 'O Abu Yazid, you surrendered too readily!
-You ought to have died a noble death!".
-Such blasphemous and disbelief words were never reported through strong chain of narrations.
-The citation is from the book which was written by disbelievers and translated into English by disbelievers as well (Oxford press).
-The narration regarding this situation is reported in Sunan Abu Dawud 2680 where such disbelief words attributed to Sawda do not exist, and the narration itself is weak.
+He was brought to the house of his former sister-in-law, Sawda, who recalled: "I could hardly contain myself when I saw Abu Yazid in this state and I said, 'O Abu Yazid, you surrendered too readily!
+You ought to have died a noble death!'" forgetting that he had been fighting on the side of her opponents.
 In due course Mikraz ibn Hafs ibn al-Akhyaf came to negotiate Suhayl's ransom, which Muhammad agreed to take in camels.
 Since Mikraz did not have the animals with him, he remained in Medina as security while Suhayl returned to Mecca to arrange the payment.